+(This post was last updated on: 2/6/2024.)
 In the past I have really enjoyed volunteering with different organizations.
 It feels good to do good.
 But then life got in the way and I slowly stopped my volunteer work.
 In 2020, my husband and I plan to get back in action.
 We know of a few nonprofits that we worked with previously, but have lost touch with the folks that organize events and recruit volunteers.
 So my search is on for an organization that is close to home that I feel passionate about.
 If you also want to make getting involved with your community a focus for 2020, then this post is perfect for you.
-I will provide you with lots of places where you can volunteer and ideas on how you can give back.
+I will provide you with lots of places and ideas on where to volunteer & how to give back in 2020.

 How to Choose Where to Volunteer.